 Early SeasonThe early weeks of polar bear season in Churchill are characterized by fall colors on the tundra and the arrival of bears from the entire western Hudson Bay ecosystem.
 The bears tend to be curious about our presence.
 Weather is generally a little warmer than later in the season, allowing visitors to explore the historic town of Churchill in relative comfort.
-Though we may see fewer bears than at the end of the season, it is the quality of these experiences that has left past visitors with indelible memories.
-In addition, this time of the year provides excellent opportunities to
+Though we may see fewer bears than at the end of the season, it is the quality of these experiences that has left past travelers with indelible memories.
+This time of the year also provides excellent opportunities to

 Mid-SeasonThe transition to the middle of polar bear season is subtle and does not occur at a precise moment, but the third and fourth weeks are typically characterized by a continuing drop in temperature while weather conditions become less predictable.
 Of course, polar bears like the colder temperatures, and we may begin to see more of them scattered throughout the area.
 Colder temperatures also bring higher activity levels.
 However, if wind and snowstorms move in, bears may become inactive as they hunker down to wait out adverse conditions.
 Fall color on the tundra may disappear beneath a sprinkling or blanket of snow.
-Other Arctic wildlife can become harder to spot, yet this adds a fun element to the adventure when someone shouts out excitedly that an elusive creature has been sighted, such as an Arctic hare camouflaged in winter- white against the snow.
+Other Arctic wildlife can become harder to spot, yet this adds a fun element to the adventure when someone shouts out excitedly that an elusive creature has been sighted, such as an Arctic hare camouflaged in its winter- white coat against the snow.
 As we move into the fifth week, temperature and weather conditions can feel truly arctic—though there have been years in which a very cold stretch fades into a mid-season warming trend, and the bears disperse to a degree.

 Late SeasonAs we approach the fifth and sixth weeks of polar bear season, the edges of Hudson Bay usually begin to freeze, and the bears start to become more active in anticipation of access to their winter home on the pack ice.
 We can state confidently, based on observation during previous seasons, that the highest bear concentrations generally occur during the week or so before the bay is frozen solid enough to support the bears’ weight, allowing them to depart.
-However, sightings may be at great distance as the bears begin to move to the edge of the ice to test its stability, and to position themselves to prey upon an unwary seal that hauls itself onto the ice to rest.
+Sightings may be at a great distance as the bears begin to move to the edge of the ice to test its stability, and to position themselves to prey upon an unwary seal that hauls itself onto the ice to rest.
 The potential to see a greater number of bears comes with a caveat: There are definitely years when the bay freezes early, and a majority of the bears depart for the ice.
 There is no way to accurately predict when this will happen from year to year.
-In fact, the freeze may even occur during what we consider mid-season, resulting, in hindsight, in better bear viewing during the earlier weeks.
+The freeze may even occur during what we consider mid-season, resulting, in hindsight, in better bear viewing during the earlier weeks.

 A Word about Snow: Churchill is a semi-arid environment with relatively little snowfall for a place associated so closely with the North.
 We have witnessed years when snow arrives by late September and remains throughout the season, and years when the ground is bare until late December.
-It is impossible to predict snow cover, but travelers should be aware that the Churchill environment is not always white.
+It is impossible to predict snow cover, but be aware that the Churchill tundra environment is not always white.

 In Conclusion: The best time to see polar bears in their natural habitat depends on a traveler’s own goals for the experience...affected, of course, by weather conditions that particular season.
-It is important to approach this exciting adventure having made the most informed decision possible, while knowing that nature is unpredictable.
+It is important to approach this adventure having made the most informed decision possible, while knowing that nature is unpredictable.
 We trust this information describes what you can most likely expect during the Churchill polar bear season, and that it will help you as you plan.

 If you have further questions, please speak with one of our Adventure Specialists at 800-543-8917.